FaizaSiddiqu/Hackathon/README.md

  Use TypeScript to dynamically generate the resume using the data provided through the form.

-Milestone 4: Editable Resume (100 Points)
+# Milestone 4: Editable Resume
 Objective:
 Make the generated resume editable after it’s created.
 Requirements: